tdpetrou/pandas_cub/README.md

 ### Create the environment with the `environment.yml` file

-Conda allows you to automate the environment creation by creating an `environment.yml` file.
+Conda allows you to automate the environment creation with an `environment.yml` file.
 The contents of the file are minimal and are displayed below.

 ```yml
 name: pandas_cub